gytdoo/uptater/README.md

 ## Building from Source

-Run the following commands in your terminal to compile the project:
+Run the following commands in the project directory via terminal to compile the project:

 ```bash
 mkdir build && cd build && cmake -B . .. && make